solutionstack/Linda/README.md

 # Linda is an Active-record based  ORM for PHP

-Its built over PHP's PDO, so enabling multi data-server access, and safe transactions.
+Its built over PHP's PDO, so enabling multi database access, and safe transactions.

 # Using Linda